 A pharmaceutical report published in September 2019 showed that Zantac has increased levels of (NDMA), an impurity known to the FDA to be a potential carcinogen.
 NDMA is a type of Nitrosamine, a potent type of carcinogen with around 90% of all Nitrosamines being found carcinogenic.

-Contact Our Zantac Attorneys Now
+Contact Our team of Zantac specialists now.

 I’ve ingested Zantac and have had a cancer diagnosis.
 Do I have a claim for a personal injury lawsuit against Zantac?